aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ### Delete a Topic Area

 Before deleting a topic area, make sure you delete all dashboards associated with that topic area first.
 As in renaming a topic area above, find your topic area entry in DynamoDB.
 Delete that entry to delete the topic area.

+## Replace Logo

+You can replace the logo displayed on the PDoA web page header.
+Go to the S3 console, and look for a bucket that has "frontendstack" and "reactapp" as part of the name.
+Click on that bucket, then on the folder "static", then on the folder "media".
+Look for an object with the name starting with "logo".
+Upload your logo to replace that object, be sure to use the same name as the logo that exists.
+For example, if the existing logo is named "logo.27a7fd8b.svg", when uploading your logo make sure to use that same name.

+## Uninstall PDoA

+To uninstall PDoA, go to the CFT console, and delete the stacks that were stood up.
+Look for the name you used when creating the stack, such as "MyCorp-PerfDash".
+If you installed using CFT, you can delete the top level stack, which will also delete the nested stacks.
+The top level stack is not marked "nested".
+If you deployed using CDK, you can use the `cdk destroy` command.